Potential and Current Employers

 If your company has already hired or is considering hiring someone or a group of people with disabilities, we applaud your initiative tapping into this pool of potential employees.
 We've compiled excellent resources that you and your team can read to help assist you in the hiring process as well as to help ensure a long-term employment success story.
 If you are only going to read one thing, please look at the Disability Inclusion – Guide to Success, which was created by P & G. If you would like to have a discussion about some next steps in the hiring process, feel free to fill out the “Ready to Hire” form and we will follow up with you.

-Join us to learn more about the benefits of an inclusive workforce, hear from workers with Down syndrome and their employers, meet representatives from the Down Syndrome Association, and connect with fellow professionals.
+Join us to learn more about the benefits of an inclusive workforce, hear from employees with Down syndrome and their employers, meet representatives from the Down Syndrome Association, and connect with fellow professionals.

 Who: Business owners, executives and hiring managers from Hamilton, Warren, Butler, Clinton, Clermont, Brown, Adams, Highland, Dearborn, Boone, Kenton, and Campbell counties are invited to this event!